noise-lab/Coursera-SDN/assignments/simple_router_acl/README.md

 ## P4 Assignment

-**NOTE:** Before you start this assignment, make sure you update your repo with `git pull` and then do `vagrant halt` and `vagrant up` followed by `vagrant provision`, this is required to install NetASM with all its dependencies.
+**NOTE:** Before you start this assignment, make sure you update your repo with `git pull` and then do `vagrant halt` and `vagrant up` followed by `vagrant provision`, this is required to install P4 with all its dependencies.

 In this assignment, you will learn how to write a P4 program for programmable data planes.
 Using P4 you will be able to create new headers, write parser specifications and add custom match+action tables to describe how the data plane device